ocadotechnology/codeforlife-portal/README.md

     * `sudo apt-get install libxml2-dev libxslt1-dev zlib1g-dev`
 * Make and activate a virtualenv (We recommend [pipenv]((https://docs.pipenv.org/)))
     * On **Mac**, run `brew install pipenv` using the `brew` package manager.
 Then run `pipenv install` followed by `pipenv shell`.
     * On Linux, follow the instructions [here](https://docs.pipenv.org/install/#installing-pipenv) to install pipenv.
 Then run `pipenv install` followed by `pipenv shell`.
-    * create settings file under `example_project/example_project/local_settings.py` with `EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'`
 * `./run` - This will:
     * sync the database
     * collect the static files
     * run the server
 * Once you see `Quit the server with CONTROL-C`, you can open the portal in your browser at `localhost:8000`.

-* To setup test dependencies and run tests, you can use `python setup.py test`
+* To setup test dependencies run `pipenv install --dev` and then `pytest` to run tests.

 * If you have problems seeing the portal on machines with different locale (e.g. Polish), check the terminal for errors mentioning `ValueError: unknown locale: UTF-8`.
 If you see them, you need to have environment variables `LANG` and `LC_ALL` both set to `en_US.UTF-8`.
     * Either export them in your `.bashrc` or `.bash_profile`